Augmenting Physical Models with Deep Networks for Complex Dynamics Forecasting: Parameter estimation in incomplete physical models

 \section{Parameter estimation in incomplete physical models}

-Classically, when a set $\F_p\subset\F$ summarising the most important properties of a system is available, this gives a \textit{simplified model} of the true dynamics and the adopted problem is then to fit the trajectories using this model as well as possible, solving: \begin{mini} {F_p\in\F_p}{\mathbb{E}_{X\sim\D} L(\widetilde{X}^{X_0},X)} {}{} \addConstraint{\forall g\in\I,\ \widetilde{X}_0^g = g\text{ and }\forall t,\ \frac{\diff \widetilde{X}_t^g}{\diff t} = F_p(\widetilde{X}_t^g)}{} \end{mini} where $L$ is a discrepancy measure between trajectories.
+Classically, when a set $\F_p\subset\F$ summarizing the most important properties of a system is available, this gives a \textit{simplified model} of the true dynamics and the adopted problem is then to fit the trajectories using this model as well as possible, solving:

+where $L$ is a discrepancy measure between trajectories.
 Recall that $\widetilde{X}^{X_0}$ is the result trajectory of an ODE solver taking $X_0$ as initial condition.
 In other words, we try to find a function $F_p$ which gives trajectories as close as possible to the ones from the dataset.
 While estimation of the function becomes easier, there is then a residual part which is left unexplained and this can be a non negligible issue in at least two ways: \begin{itemize} \item When $F\not\in\F_p$, the loss is strictly positive at the minimum.
 This means that reducing the space of functions $\mathcal{F}_p$ makes us lose in terms of accuracy.\footnote{This is true in theory, although not necessarily in practice when $F$ overfits a small dataset.} \item The obtained function $F_p$ might not even be the most meaningful function from $\F_p$ as it would try to capture phenomena which are not explainable with functions in $\F_p$, thus giving the wrong bias to the calculated function.
 For example, if one is considering a dampened periodic trajectory where only the period can be learned in $\F_p$ but not the dampening, the estimated period will account for the dampening and will thus be biased. \end{itemize}

 This is confirmed in the paper in Section \ref{sec:expes}: the incomplete physical models augmented with APHYNITY get different and experimentally better physical identification results than the physical models alone.